syncfusion-content/winui-docs/winui/Calendar/UI-Customization.md

 ## Hide days that is out of scope

 You can hide the days that are out of the scope of current view by setting the [OutOfScopeVisibility](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendar.html#Syncfusion_UI_Xaml_Calendar_SfCalendar_OutOfScopeVisibility) property value as **Hidden**.
-The default value of `OutOfScopeVisibility` property is **Disabled**.
+The default value of `OutOfScopeVisibility` property is **Enabled**.

 {% tabs %}
 {% highlight xaml %}